Akon: 2010–2018: Unreleased Stadium album and hiatus

-2019–present: Return to music, Akonik Label Group, El Negreeto, Akonda, and Konnect
+2019–2026: Return to music, Akonik Label Group, El Negreeto, and Akonda

 Akon has announced his new record label Akonik Label Group and will release four studio albums in different genres.
 In May 2019, Akon released his first Latin single "Get Money", featuring Puerto Rican rapper Anuel AA.
 It was intended to be the lead single for his fourth album El Negreeto but didn't appear on the final version of the album.
 The album was expected to be released on August 30, 2019, but was pushed back and released on October 4, 2019.
 On September 6, 2019, Akon released "Cómo No" featuring Mexican-American singer Becky G, as the lead single from El Negreeto.
 He released the album Akonda on October 25, 2019.
 Konnect was announced as his sixth album, scheduled for December of the same year, but was never released.

-A remix of Locked up (originally by Akon) by Steve Aoki, Trinix, Akon was released in August 2023.
+A remix of "Locked Up" (originally by Akon) by Steve Aoki and Trinix was released in August 2023.
 In 2025, Akon joined Canadian country music artist Josh Ross on the song "Drunk Right Now (Na Na Na)", a reimagined take on Akon's song "Right Now (Na Na Na)".

 In August 2025, Akon performed in Russia, but his concert in Sochi was nearly disrupted by a drone attack.